Tapeline/Taskstorm/README.md

 Except you should provide SSL certificate and then access web interface via standard 443 browser port.

-Also do not forget to provide environment variables:
+Do not forget to provide environment variables:
-- `VAPID_PUBLIC` and `VAPID_PRIVATE` - VAPID keys.
-They are
+- `VAPID_PRIVATE` - VAPID private key.
+It is
   needed for webpush notifications to work properly.
 - `SECRET_KEY` - API secret key (signing JWT, etc.)

+Also head to `frontend/src/api/common.jsx` and change the return value of `getPublicVAPID()` to your public VAPID key. [*didn't figure out yet how to access environment variables on Vite build.
+I'm a backend developer, after all :(*]

 ### Providing SSL certificate
 SSL certificate files should be placed in `~/sslcert/`